+Christopher Carney

-Christopher Carney Sussex County Commissioner
+Sussex County

+Commissioner

-ommissioner Christopher Carney joined the Board of Commissioners and the NJTPA Board in 2021.
+Alternate Voting and Regional Transportation Advisory Committee Member Tom Drabic Principal Transportation Planner Department of Planning (973) 579-0500 ext.
+3 tdrabic@sussex.nj.us ommissioner Christopher Carney joined the Board of Commissioners and the NJTPA Board in 2021.
 Prior to serving Sussex County, Commissioner Carney was the mayor of Frankford Township where he worked to keep local government efficient and spearheaded fundraising for and construction of the Frankford Veteran's Memorial.